OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira-align.md

 ## User privileges

-- Create a user in Jira Align that is dedicated for OpsHub Integration Manager.
+- Create a user in Jira Align that is dedicated for <code class="expression">space.vars.SITENAME</code>.
 This user shouldn't perform any other action from Jira Align's user interface.
 This user is now referred as 'Integration User' in the document further.
 - The Integration User should be assigned a role that has sufficient permissions to interact with the Jira Align APIs.
 Below are the details for permissions required for the role assigned to integration user.
   - When Jira Align is the source endpoint:
     > **Note**: In Jira Align, all the entity types are distributed among different levels called: administration, portfolio, solution, team, program, product.
 Hence, for different entities, permissions have to be given at different levels, and these levels are called 'Sections'.